wischmcj/CloudSortInterview/README.md

 <h1>CloudSortInterview</h1>

 Exploring different options to visualize PLD data for network optimization

 Code for Collin Wischmeyer's Code Interview

 <h2>Contents:</h2>

 - Files

   1. **pld_data_import_munge.py:** File to read in pld data, enrich data and add in requested average per day column
 - Directory

-  1. **FauxProdCode:** contains the pseudo code to demonstrate how a resuable network optiization app might look like
+  1. **FauxProdCode:** contains the pseudo code to demonstrate how a resuable network optimization app might look.

 <h3>Approach</h3>

 - Enrich Zip code information with prebuilt library (https://uszipcode.readthedocs.io/uszipcode/search.html#uszipcode.search.SearchEngine.by_population_density)

-     - Obtain state and city information for readability and sementation
+  - Obtain state and city information for readability and segmentation
 - Build network model with networkx (or similar tool if large data set)

   - Utilize to find most connected nodes
   - Use connected nodes to generate region subgraphs
     - Can be repeated to generate regional and subregional hubs
   - Utilize differing edge weights to analyze system for various optimizations
     - Pure volume - number of orders
     - Delivery time - google api for drive time
     - Value - Drive time/number of orders